inmanta/examples/lsm-srlinux/README.md

     lifetime of the service.
 More information on attribute modifiers can be found
     [here](https://docs.inmanta.com/inmanta-service-orchestrator/latest/moduleguides/lsm/attributes_metadata/attributes_metadata.html#attribute-modifier).
--   Lines 28 defines which implementation should be used to instantiate the `InterfaceIPAssignment` service entity.
+-   Line 28 defines which implementation should be used to instantiate the `InterfaceIPAssignment` service entity.
 -   Lines 30 to 65 provide the actual implementation for the `InterfaceIPAssignment` service entity.
-If an instance is created of the `InterfaceIPAssignment` service entity, this implementation will make sure that the address specified in the attributes of the service instance, will be configured on the requested interface and SR Linux router.
+If an instance is created of the `InterfaceIPAssignment` service entity, this implementation will make sure that the `address` specified in the attributes of the service instance, will be configured on the requested interface and SR Linux router.
 -   Lines 42 to 47 in particular, are where the resource is instantiated